Medically reviewed by Drugs.com. Last updated on Sep 28, 2022.

 What to expect from your doctor

-Your doctor is likely to ask you questions such as:
+Your health care provider is likely to ask you a few questions, such as:

-- What medications, herbal remedies and supplements do you take?
+- What prescriptions, nonprescription medications and supplements are you taking?